jpmaida/ping-pong/README.md

 mvn clean package -DskipTests
 ```
 The generated JAR will be place inside the `target` folder.
+### Run
-In order to run the application, use:
+In order to run the application locally, use:
 ```
 mvn spring-boot:run -DMATCH_TIME_IN_MINUTES=10 -DPLAYER_1_NAME="John Doe" -DPLAYER_2_NAME="Mary Ann"
 ```
+If Openshift is your thing see the `oc-commands.md` file inside the `ocp` directory.

 ### Environment Variables
 * MATCH_TIME_IN_MINUTES ~> How many time, in minutes, one match takes.